kyma-project/test-infra/performance-tools/docs/performance-test-execution.md

 Are a set of scripts that deploy on demand a kyma cluster on GCP.

 ### Production Mode
 Here the script is executed periodically.
-It is a kuberentes job defined at (k6pod.yaml)[].
+It is a kuberentes job defined at (k6pod.yaml)[location to be defined].
 There is runner.sh script which is creating a kyma cluster that needs to be tested.
 Once the cluster is created, it runs all the k6 scripts present and then deletes the cluster.

 The K6 scripts are located [here](https://github.com/kyma-project/kyma/tests/perf).
 For more details of how to write K6 scripts in Kyma refer here.

 ### Development mode
 Here a developer can create his/her own kyma cluster on demand and then run k6 scripts manually.
 The idea here is if a developer wants to develop or debug k6 scripts then he/she can use this mode.
-One can execute the script (cluster.sh)[] in the following way
+One can execute the script (cluster.sh)[https://github.com/kyma-project/test-infra/performance-tools/performance-cluster/cluster.sh] in the following way

 ```bash
 ./cluster.sh --action create --cluster-grade development